wp-plugins/rb-gallery/readme.txt

 * Ability to sort your gallery images.
 * Flexible gallery shortcodes which you can apply to any post or page to insert your gallery.

-Visit the [RB Gallery Plugin](http://www.websiteop.com/premium-wordpress-plugins/free) page for more information.
+Visit the [RB Gallery Plugin](http://www.ronniebailey.net) for more information.

 == Installation ==